brennv/wally/README.md

     pip install -r requirements
     python run.py

-### Configuring
+### Configuring webhook actions

-Configs for domains to be checked are stored here and represented as separate yaml files.
+Webhooks for each api to be checked are represented as separate yaml files.
+Currently, only soda-based apis are supported.

 Example yaml file for data.sfgov.org